brown9804/ML_Introduction/_docs/ref/2_High_Level/[notes]-4_ML_RExpl.md

-from azureml.core.compute import ComputeTarget, AmlCompute from azureml.core import Workspace, Dataset from azureml.interpret import ExplanationClient from interpret.ext.blackbox import TabularExplainer from interpret.ext.blackbox import MimicExplainer
-# you can use one of the following four interpretable models as a global surrogate to the black box model
-from interpret.ext.glassbox import LGBMExplainableModel from interpret.ext.glassbox import LinearExplainableModel from interpret.ext.glassbox import SGDExplainableModel from interpret.ext.glassbox import DecisionTreeExplainableModel from interpret.ext.blackbox import PFIExplainer from azureml.interpret import MimicWrapper from azureml.train.automl.runtime.automl_explain_utilities import AutoMLExplainerSetupClass, automl_setup_model_explanations from azureml.interpret.mimic_wrapper import MimicWrapper
+from azureml.core.compute import ComputeTarget, AmlCompute from azureml.core import Workspace, Dataset from azureml.interpret import ExplanationClient from azureml.interpret import MimicWrapper from azureml.train.automl.runtime.automl_explain_utilities import AutoMLExplainerSetupClass, automl_setup_model_explanations from azureml.interpret.mimic_wrapper import MimicWrapper